roothash/ChronoLog/readme.txt

 New parsers can be plugged in .

-The tool take care of stack traces as well for log4j files.
+The tool takes care of stack traces as well for log4j files.